DevOpsPlayground/Hands-on-with-HTTPS-and-Certificates-on-Kubernetes/README.md

         --set rbac.scope=true \
         --set controller.admissionWebhooks.enabled=false

-Once this is deployed, we can view the created service and assocaited EXTERNAL_IP (Note: may take a minute to generate the IP)
+Once this is deployed, we can view the created service and assocaited EXTERNAL_IP (Note: may take a few seconds to generate the IP)

     kubectl get services ingress-nginx-controller